fivestarHoshi/gulp_starter_v0.0/README.md

 - [node.js](https://nodejs.org/en/)

 ## Installation
-Open the terminal app and type the command lines below.
+Launch the terminal app and type the command lines below.
 "MyApp" can be change depending on your preference.
 ```
 git clone https://github.com/fivestarHoshi/gulp_tasks.git MyApp